The64thGamer/cheeseepedia/content/wiki/chuck-1991-costume-head.md

 ## Trivia

 - This head made an unexpected appearance in the Spring 2014 showtape, where the Grizzly Bear character tells the Centaur character that he's in disbelief that a mouse would be wearing a tuxedo.
-This appearance has him wearing a top hat instead of a derby, though.<sup>(1)</sup>
+This appearance has him wearing a top hat instead of a derby, though.{{< cite 1 >}}